jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Time limits in exceptional circumstances
 (5) A time limit does not apply if exceptional circumstances arise beyond the control of the employer and employee that require the employee to remain at the distant workplace after the period expires.
 Examples are a natural disaster or medical emergency.
 However, an extension of time must be limited to the period for which the employee is unable, because of the exceptional circumstances, to leave the distant workplace.
 Avoidance provision
-(6) For the purposes of determining whether a time limit under this section applies, a break in a period of continuous work at a distant workplace is ignored if a reason, that is more than incidental, for the cessation of the employment or service is to allow a further period of exemption under section CW 16B, CZ 29 (Accommodation expenditure: Canterbury earthquake relief), or CZ 29B (Accommodation expenditure: North Island flooding events).
+(6) For the purposes of determining whether a time limit under this section applies, a break in a period of continuous work at a distant workplace is ignored if a reason, that is more than incidental, for the cessation of the employment or service is to allow a further period of exemption under section CW 16B, CZ 29, CZ 29B, or FP 22 (which relate to accommodation expenditure).

 ### CW 16D Accommodation expenditure: conferences and overnight stays
 When this section applies